- Home

 - thermocouples

-Ultra-Premium quality thermocouples for use in pharma and biotech industries.
-Our type “T” thermocouples are ideal for steam autoclaves, CIP/SIP, WFI, incubators, refrigerators and freezers, liquid nitrogen applications, lyophilization and many other critical environments.
+Our type T thermocouples are ideal for use in steam autoclaves, CIP/SIP, WFI, incubators, refrigerators and freezers, applications with liquid nitrogen, freeze dryers and other demanding environments at extreme temperatures.

-In demanding applications, thermocouples are subject to heavy thermal loads and often have to endure rough handling by users.
-Repeated bending or cold forming of a thermocouple can lead to stress and deformation of the wires' crystalline structure, thereby causing measurement errors.
-Our thermocouples use wires made from materials with the highest purity and uniformity to minimize measurement errors due to cold forming and material inconsistencies.
+In demanding applications, thermocouples are subject to high thermal stress and often rough handling by the user.
+Repeated bending or cold forming of a thermocouple can lead to stress and deformation of the crystalline structure of the wire and thus to measurement errors.
+Our thermocouples are made of wires of the highest material purity and uniformity to minimize measurement errors due to cold forming and material inconsistencies.

-Benefit by highest quality of our type T thermocouples:
+Benefit from the highest quality of our type T thermocouples:

 - Highest material purity and uniformity